Punchyou/flavors_of_physics_Ds_decay/proposal.md

 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/knn_benchmark_acc.png" alt="drawing" width="400"/>
 </div>

 ## Evaluation Metrics

 The evaluation metric used to choose the k values of the kNN benchmark model is the `sklearn` accuracy.
 It is calculated by dividing the number of correct predictions by the total number of samples.
+As the dataset is balanced with equal class distribution, the [accuracy paradox](https://en.wikipedia.org/wiki/Accuracy_paradox) is avoided and the metric does not provide missleading information about the models performance.

 ## Project Design
-A high level workflow for the solution approach:
+A high-level workflow for the solution approach is the following:
 1. **Understand the problem - identify the problem category**: I already know that this is a binary classification problem, which will help me choose the models to train.

 2. **Data mining**: Obtain the necessary datasets for this analysis, as mentioned in the associated section of data input above.

 3. **Data Visualization, Cleaning, and Engineering**: Check if the data is balanced, if there is a linear correlation between the features to determine which features to keep, or check if the data will work better with a specific scaling.
-Distribution plots or even dimensionality reduction techniques may help visualize the data to have a better understanding of their shape and behavior.
+Distribution plots, or even dimensionality reduction techniques, may help with the data visualization.

 4. **Model Training/Tuning**: Train a selection of binary classification algorithms, trying different data scales, different number of features, and cross-validation to avoid overfitting.
 Make use of search techniques like grid or random search to tune the hyperparameters.
-Models like Support Vector Machines, Stochastic Gradient Descent, or XGBoost classifiers might be suitable for this problem as they can deal with multiple features efficiently.
+Models like Support Vector Machines, Stochastic Gradient Descent, XGBoost, CatBoost, LightGBM or even a custom ensemble classifier might be suitable for this problem.

 5. **Model Evaluation**: A number of performance metrics will be used for this step.
 Evaluation metrics suitable for this problem might be [false positive rate, false negative rate, true negative rate, negative predictive value](https://neptune.ai/blog/evaluation-metrics-binary-classification), accuracy or Kolmogorov–Smirnov test.

-A workflow that sums up the steps above is presented below.
+A workflow that sums up the steps above is showm below.
 This workflow is part of a typical data science lifecycle, as presented [here](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle).

 <div align="center">
 <img src="https://raw.githubusercontent.com/Punchyou/flavors_of_physics_Ds_decay/master/images/project_ds_workflow.png" alt="drawing" width="350"/>